- 4 Bedrooms

 About the Area

-Myrtle Beach is home to this aparthotel.
+Located in Myrtle Beach, this aparthotel is on the beach.
 Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
 Looking to enjoy an event or a game while in town?
 See what's going on at Myrtle Beach Sports Center, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions